Rudis1261/blink/README.md

 ### Notes (Mostly for myself)

-Relies on the following cordova plugin (No consern to installers)
+Relies on the following cordova plugin (No concern to installers)

 ```shell
 # Adding plugins